Agenda (All Breaks in Sync with the ESWC Program)

 Workshop Chairs

-Program Committee (alphabetical order, work in progress)
+Program Committee (alphabetical order)

 Diversity as Key for Innovation